-c) Less than Significant.
-The Proposed Project site is not located in or adjacent to land classified as very high fire hazard severity zones.
-Neither the City of Escondido General d) Less than Significant.
-The Proposed Project site currently consists of gentle sloping hills.
-Once graded, the development areas would be generally flat.
-Furthermore, the Proposed Project site is surrounded by existing streets and residential development.
-The Proposed Project site is not located adjacent to any large hillsides that could cause flooding, mudflows, landslides, or significant erosion after a fire.
+d) Less than Significant.
+The Project site currently consists of gentle slope, approximately 2% gradient falling from north to south.
+Once graded, the development areas would remain generally flat.
+Furthermore, the proposed Project site is surrounded by existing streets and new residential developments.
+The Project site is not located adjacent to any large hillsides that could cause flooding, mudflows, landslides, or significant erosion after a fire.
 Impacts would be less than significant.